 Can I apply for spring admission?

-No. Students are accepted for fall semester enrollment only, though you could take a class or two as a non-degree/non-matric student in the spring semester.
+Possibly.
+Generally students are accepted for fall semester enrollment only, though you could take a class or two as a non-degree/non-matric student in the spring semester and there are some instances where you could apply for a Spring semester start.
 Contact the program coordinator to learn more: imamfaassistant@gmail.com

 Can I visit the program?

 Yes.
 First we like to meet with you individually via zoom to hear more about your interest in the program and we can answer any questions you might have about IMA and the application.
 Contact the program coordinator to learn more: imamfaassistant@gmail.com.
-During the zoom meeting we can talk about observing classes and visiting.
-Prospective students are also welcome at program events like thesis shows, the fall and spring gatherings, screenings, and guest artist presentations.
+During the zoom meeting we can talk about observing a class and visiting.
+Prospective students are also welcome at program events like Thesis Shows, visiting artist events and workshops.
 Please email the Program Coordinator, Natalie Conn, to set up a meeting at: imamfaassistant@gmail.com

 When do I have to decide whether to accept the offer?